BIOS1140/BIOS1140.github.io/docs/Exercise2.md

 ::: {.green}
 **Important concept:**\
-`Group_by()` can be combined with different functions to give an overview of your data.
+`group_by()` can be combined with different functions to give an overview of your data.

 -   `group_by() %>% summarise()` does some calculation in each group.
 Example: `group_by(homeworld, sex) %>% summarise(mean_height = mean(height))`
 -   `group_by() %>% tally()` counts the number of observations in the groups.
 Example: `group_by(species) %>% tally()`